liztan/little-bee/index.md

 #### Play

 [BabyBjorn Bouncer](https://amzn.to/2ZDRaL1) She started to be able to sit in it around 3 months.
+Definitely get the toy bar.

 [Play Gym](https://amzn.to/2NGXy1W) Nice to give them distractions while doing tummy time.
 It's also amazing when they start to see things and bat at them for the first time.